Becoming an Optician in Wisconsin

 Opticians working in Wisconsin do not have to be licensed by the state, although employers may have specific requirements for hiring.
 One way to become qualified to work as an optician is to be hired by an optometrist or ophthalmologist and work in an entry-level position as you learn and are trained to be an optician.
 Another option is to complete a post-secondary program in opticianry or optometry technology.
 These programs give you the skills and knowledge needed to be hired and begin working as an optician or technician after graduating.

-Although the state does not have requirements for training, education or licensing for opticians, many people choose to complete a post-secondary program to get the knowledge needed for this career and to be a more desirable candidate for employers.
+Although the state does not have requirements for training, education, or licensing for opticians, many people choose to complete a post-secondary program to get the knowledge needed for this career and to be a more desirable candidate for employers, even from an accredited optometric college.
 There are a couple of appropriate programs in Wisconsin:

 - Madison Area Technical College.
-At Madison Tech, students can complete a one-year technical diploma to train as an optometric technician.
+At Madison Tech, students can complete a one-year technical diploma to train as optometric technicians.
 The coursework is focused on training students to work as ophthalmology technicians and assistants, but also on the work of opticians.
 This includes choosing and adjusting frames, educating patients about contact lenses, and other important skills.
+Request enrollment information directly from the school.

 - Milwaukee Area Technical College.
-At the downtown Milwaukee campus, students may enroll in and complete a technical diploma program in optician and vision care studies.
-It is a program that trains students to measure patients for frames, fit and adjust frames, grind and polish lenses and other skills opticians need.
+At the downtown Milwaukee campus, students may enroll in and complete a technical diploma program in an optician and vision care studies.
+It is a program that trains students to measure patients for frames, fit and adjust frames, grind and polish lenses, and other skills opticians need.
 There are 27 credits of coursework to complete.
+Request enrollment information directly from the school.

 Students who complete one of the above programs should be prepared to pass the National Contact Lens Examiners (NCLE) Contact Lens Registry Examination and the American Board of Opticians examination.
 These are the premier national certification exams for opticians, and while they are not required by the state of Wisconsin, many employers do require that their opticians have passed these tests to demonstrate their knowledge and skills.